datacite/schema-docs/docs/properties/recommended_optional/property_relateditem.rst

 **Occurrences:** 0-1

 **Definition:** Type of the related item title.
-Use this subproperty to add a subtitle, translation, or alternate title to the main title.
-The primary title of the related item should not have a titleType subproperty.
+Use this attribute to add a subtitle, translation, or alternate title to the main title.
+The primary title of the related item should not have a titleType attribute.

 **Allowed values, examples, other constraints:**

-The titleType subproperty is used when more than a single title is provided.
+The titleType attribute is used when more than a single title is provided.
 Unless otherwise indicated by titleType, a title is considered to be the main title.

 20.4 PublicationYear